The Process and Costs of Drug Development

 However, precise data that is applicable to humans is best obtained through the current gold standard of drug research: placebo-controlled, double-blind, human clinical studies.
 In order to conduct such trials, health and regulatory authorities must approve the ethics and safety of such studies in humans.
 In the U.S., companies submit an Investigational New Drug (IND) application, presenting all the existing data on the drug to the Food and Drug Administration (FDA) The FDA will review this before granting approval, after which clinical trials can proceed.

 Phase I trials can begin once the FDA approves the IND.
 In these trials, a small group of healthy volunteers (usually 20 to 80) are invited to take very low doses of the drug to assess its metabolism pathways and overall safety.
 Close monitoring for safety data and undesirable side effects is a must; there have been cases of phase I trials causing unpredictable deaths.
 As a rule of thumb, Phase I clinical trials of potentially life-saving drugs such as cancer therapies are almost always performed on actual patients rather than the usual healthy volunteers.

-Phase II trials continue with small-scale efficacy and dosing studies on a group of around 100 patients.
+Phase II trials continue with small-scale efficacy and dosing studies on a group of a hundred to a few hundred patients.
 The main goal of phase II trials is to determine the correct dosage that produces the desired therapeutic effect, with the dosing regimen finalized at this stage.
 Also collected is data concerning the safety and efficacy of the drug.